vipulnaik/diet-exercise-health/events/2024/2024-09-20-anal-swelling.md

 ### Food

-For 2024-09-21 and 2024-09-22, I'm taking a break from walnuts, sauerkraut, and kimchi.
-If it's an anal fissure, it's recommended to avoid nuts as these are a sharp food.
+For ~~2024-09-21 and 2024-09-22~~ at least one week starting 2024-09-21, I'm taking a break from walnuts, sauerkraut, and kimchi.
+If it's an anal fissure (the most likely cause), it's recommended to avoid nuts as these are a sharp food.
 Sauerkraut and kimchi are somewhat intense foods as well.
-After two days, I can reassess the trajectory of symptoms and see if a further break is warranted.
-The break from walnuts and sauerkraut / kimchi will also help with faster recovery from my "bite".
+As I have to pause the consumption of these foods leading up to my dental cleaning appointment on 2024-10-09 anyway, I may end up just refraining from these foods all the way to 2024-10-09, though it's also possible that if things heal completely by 2024-09-27, I might have some sauerkraut and walnuts on 2024-10-01 and 2024-10-02.

 ### Pain management